krypted/swiftfuzztools/README.md

 • fuzz_sendstuff: Opens a socket and streams to attempt to open a remote shell

+• buff Xcode Project: A full xcode project (w/ swift package) to send the stream

 • badchars: ascii characters known to break code/stream execution

 ## Related(ish) Projects